Rytidosperma bipartitum

 Rytidosperma bipartitum, the leafy wallaby grass, is a perennial species of grass found in south eastern Australia.
 Usually found on the heavier clay or on loamy soils in open eucalyptus woodland.
 The habit is somewhat variable, erect and densely tufted.
 The grass may grow up to 0.7 m tall.

+Description

+Rytidosperma bipartitum is an erect, tufted perennial up to 0.7 m high.
+Stem bearing the inflorescence, or culm, is smooth, slender and generally 4-noded.
+The lower part of the leaf containing the sheath usually smooth, with small membranous appendage on the top of the sheath (ligule) having short hairs.
+Leaf blade is 20 to 30 cm long and 1 to 2.5 mm wide, flat to loosely or closely rolled inwards, usually slightly hairy, bearing coarse and rough hairs.